 High school swimming

-Cordes swam with the Fox Valley Swim Team throughout his childhood, and later attended Neuqua Valley High School.
+Cordes began his swimming career at Maverick Swim Club at age 7 and was a member of the team for 7 years before he switched to Fox Valley Swim Club and attended Neuqua Valley High School.
 In his sophomore year (2008-09), he was the Illinois high school state champion in the 100-yard breast with a time of 56.29 (scy).
 Two years later, at the 2010-11 Illinois high school state meet, he showed his incredible improvement, finishing second with a time of 54.16 (scy).
 Also in 2010, at the age of 17, Cordes earned a spot on the United States’ Junior Pan Pac Championships team, where he went on to finish 6th in the 100 breast.

 Cordes chose to attend the University of Arizona in order to further his swimming career.
 As an 18-year-old Arizona freshman, he broke the 17-18 National Age Group Record in the 100 breast at the Texas Invitational with a time of 51.76.
 This time was an NCAA Freshman record as well.
 At that same meet, Cordes broke the 17-18 National Age Group Record in the 200 breast with a 1:53.55.
 But Cordes wasn’t satisfied with those successes.
 At the 2012 NCAA Division 1 championships, Cordes won the 100 breast in 51.32, breaking the American Record.
 He was also part of Arizona’s winning 200 medley relay team.
 That relay team broke an American Record, with a time of 1:23.53.
 Cordes also placed second as part of the Wildcats’ 400 medley relay team, and finished third in the 200 breast.